1978 Philippine parliamentary election: Sectoral election

 A separate election was held for the 14 members of the Batasang Pambansa's sectoral representatives.

 This was via electoral college, with youth, industrial labor and agricultural labor as the three sectors.
 Each sector shall elect among themselves an electoral council, the members coming from provinces and cities.
 Each electoral council elected two members from Luzon, and a member each from Visayas and Mindanao, with two additional seats from the youth sector elected at-large, for a total of 14 seats.

+Aftermath

 Allegations of fraud

 Marcos said that fraud was committed by "both sides" during the elections, but not on a scale that would have affected the results.
 Jovito Salonga disagreed with the assessment and said that he did not observe people celebrating KBL’s victory because they felt "like they’ve been cheated."

+During a protest rally against the election results on April 9 in Manila, several opposition leaders were arrested: Laban campaign manager Lorenzo Tañada, Laban candidates Teofisto Guingona Jr., Aquilino Pimentel Jr., Soc Rodrigo (arrested with his son Francisco Jr.), and Ernesto Rondon, Laban counsel Joker Arroyo, and Jesuit priest Romeo Intengan.
+President Marcos later ordered them released from police custody a month later.

+April 6 Liberation Movement

+An anti-Marcos anti-communist guerrilla group called the April 6 Liberation Movement, named after the date of the pre-election noise barrage, would later be formed in 1980.
+It was deemed a terrorist group for engaging in numerous bombings that year.